EKTC/Leetcode-75-Python/Linked_Lists/README.md

 - Idea is using Flyod's Tortoise and Hare
 - This is when if we have a pointer that is moving through the list twice as fast, it will reach null eventually before the slow one
 - And when it does not that means that its cycled possibly somewhere
+- Note that with the fast pointer we would want to check the next and the next next node to see if its a valid path otherwise we would have some edge cases or undefined behaviour!!

 # 143. Reorder List